 So we also cannot get round this other embarrassing aspect of the Creation, that, directly and intimately, a deity with the attributes of a morally perfect human being was involved.
 One of the reasons why science, as a belief system, finds the concept of creation so embarrassing is precisely this personal aspect.
 Whereas the whole world manifests the divinity of the Creator, science seeks to restrict discussion, and perception, to what is impersonal.
 The pagan belief system attributed the creative power to ‘gods’, to creaturely likenesses of men and animals.
 The atheistic belief system takes this further, by attributing matter itself with creative power: heaven and earth, the sea, and all that is in them come into being of themselves.

 In the creation account matter did not previously exist, and its coming into existence therefore had to be supernatural.
-The original matter produced no light: therefore God had to energise the heavens so that they gave light.
+The original matter produced no light and was therefore diffuse: God had to concentrate it into giant stars so that they gave light.
 Matter had no intrinsic tendency to organise itself into complex structure (for example, into plants and fruit trees), so God had to impart structure – and do it instantly, for to have done it over time would have implied that matter actively participated in the process.
 Organised matter was incapable of giving rise to life, so God had to create living souls (fish kinds, bird and insect kinds, every kind of terrestrial animal).

-In short, Genesis describes a four-stage process: the creation of matter, the energising of the heavens to produce light, the impartation of form, and the impartation of life.
+In short, Genesis describes a four-stage process: the creation of matter, the creation of visible light, the structuring of the earth into land and sea, and the impartation of life.
 We shall consider these stages in turn.